-Those Precious First Three Years of Life
+Those Precious First Three Years Are Not The Whole Story

+There is no doubt that brain growth in the early years has a profound impact on reading and learning.
 A number of scientific experiments have confirmed that in the first three years of life the brain is in complete learning set up mode.
 It assumes nothing and processes everything, connecting everything to everything.
 For instance, a door opens and a dog barks — early in life this is remembered in case it is useful.